A key federal advisory committee is looking for a few good public servants; they may help shape ERISA disability benefits policy for years to come.

 The council is looking for five different people-one each to represent employee organizations, employers, corporate trusts, investment managers and the general public, it says in its public notice.
 The nominations process closes Aug.
 1. Labor Secretary R. Alexander Acosta will make his choices known sometime before the end of the year.

-We’ve been helping people obtain their disability benefits for years here at the Underwood Law Offices.
-If you or a loved one thinks you’re not getting the full benefits to which you’re entitled, don’t wait: reach out to one of our experienced attorneys today.
+We've been helping people obtain their disability benefits for years here at the Underwood Law Offices.
+If you or a loved one thinks you're not getting the full benefits to which you're entitled, don't wait: reach out to an experienced ERISA Disability Benefits Lawyer today.